oracle/truffleruby/doc/user/interop.md

 may expect.
 This means that for example `#method` isn't available, and you can't use it to get the method for `#to_a` on a foreign object, as it is a special-form, not a method.

+# Notes on objects for interop

+If you want to pass a Ruby object to another language for fields to be read and written, a good object to pass is usually a `Struct`, as this will have both the `.foo` and `.foo =` accessors for you to use from Ruby, and they will also respond to `.['foo']` and `.['foo'] =` which means they will work from other languages sending read and write messages.

 ## Threading and interop